HMJiangGatech/sam/README.md

 ### Installing manually

-Download the repo to a folder, open an R terminal in the folder, and then install devtools by typing
+Download the repo to a folder, open an R terminal in root of the project folder, and then install devtools by typing

 ```
 install.packages(devtools)